bliutwo/dummy-sound-fix-ubuntu/README.md

 ## Usage

 1. Download or clone this repository.
+2. Open the repository in a terminal.
-2. Run the following command:
+3. Run the following command:
 ```
 bash install.sh
 ```
-3. Reboot after running this command.
+4. Reboot after running this command.
-4. After running the script, you will be unable to update your system.
+5. After running the script, you will be unable to update your system.
 The following command will allow you to update it:
 ```
 bash fix.sh
 ```
-5. Simply re-run steps 2-4 if you reboot your system and sound stops working.
+6. Simply re-run steps 2-5 if you reboot your system and/or sound stops working.